Did you know that owner’s title insurance is optional?

-- The industry would rather the consumer be under the impression that they didn’t have any other choice but to purchase owner’s coverage, that way they wouldn’t need to explain what it is or why you should have it.
+- If the consumer is under the impression that they don’t have any other choice but to purchase an owner’s policy, no one needs to explain what it is or why they need it.

-- If the consumer knows it’s optional, they might actually start asking more questions and find out that they can actually shop for title insurance & settlement services and save themselves some money by doing so.
+- If the consumer starts asking more questions, they might find out that they can shop for title insurance and save themselves some money by doing so.

 The searcher is looking for anything that may have occurred during the chain of ownership that would affect your ability to enjoy free and clear ownership or access to the property.
 Here are a few examples of title defects that would most likely be covered by owner’s title insurance.

 - Old mortgages that were never fully paid off or satisfied of record